Chomenor/ioef-cmod/cmod-readme.md

 If you encounter crosshair-related issues, you can try disabling this feature by setting cmod_crosshair_enable to 0.

-## Console Key Notes

-There are currently some issues with the console-opening key on non-English keyboard layouts.
-If you experience problems, try using the alternative combination to open the console, Shift + ESC.
-If you still have problems send me an email so I can investigate it.

 # Server

 The separate dedicated server application is recommended for hosting servers.
-You can use the binaries included in the zip releases or compile your own builds.
+You can use the binaries included in the zip releases or compile them yourself.
+Make sure you are using the latest cMod version!

 ## Settings Handling